Drones and Real Estate in Evergreen

-More and more drones are being used for recreation and commercial uses around the world.
+More and more drones are being used for recreation and commercial uses around the world, even for real estate in Evergreen.
 1UP Aerial Drone Services (a new member of the Evergreen Chamber of Commerce) recently used a LiDAR Equipped Drone & 3D Modeling Software to innovate for the Engineering and Construction Industries.

 The process of 3D modeling isn’t new.
 Most traditional methods use “boots on the ground” surveying or more recently drone photogrammetry.
 This is the science of taking measurements from photos.
 The result is typically some kind of map, measurements, or even a 3D model of some object or landscape feature.
 Many of the maps you use every day in your personal and work lives were created using photogrammetry and images taken from aircraft or satellites.

 Modeling with drones is very similar to this, the main difference being the lower altitudes a drone can fly, and the tighter control one has over the platform itself.
 You get “instant” data.
 These key differences mean a user can capture much more data and higher quality images.
 But, when you combine a drone with photogrammetry or LiDAR technology, the entire process is enhanced tenfold.

 LiDAR (Light Detection and Ranging) is a remote sensing technology that uses the pulse from a laser to collect measurements.
 These measurements are then used to create 3D models and maps of objects and environments.

 The concept of drone 3D modeling possesses enormous potential for engineering, construction, agriculture, mining, infrastructure inspection, and real estate.
 Having a clear, accurate digital database or 3D model of your project area, complete with measurements, is advantageous for many uses.

 How Does Aerial Imagery & 3D Modeling Work?